-The Community Broadband Scotland (CBS) team consists of nineteen members of staff, located throughout Scotland.
-Each of our eight locally-based CBS advisers cover a specific geographical area, where they work with and assist communities who have expressed an interest in pursuing a community broadband project, guiding them through the various project stages.
+The Community Broadband Scotland (CBS) team consists of 17 members of staff, located throughout Scotland.
+Each of our six locally-based CBS advisers cover a specific geographical area, where they work with and assist communities who have expressed an interest in pursuing a community broadband project, guiding them through the various project stages.

 CBS offers advice, guidance and financial support to communities across Scotland as they pursue a community-led broadband solution.
 CBS can provide capital funding to enable communities to acquire the assets and digital infrastructure they need to benefit from better broadband provision in a sustainable and robust way.

 CBS is led by Highlands and Islands Enterprise in partnership with: